GitHub Teams Integration

 - GitHub handle - match GitHub users to OpsLevel users if the GitHub handle has been added to users' Contacts method in OpsLevel.

 - Email - match on email if we have permission to read the email, and it's not obfuscated by the GitHub Organization.
+Note: If a user has marked their email as private in their GitHub profile settings, the GitHub API will not return it - even if the email appears visible when viewing their profile in a browser.
+Email matching will not work for these users.

 - Name - if the GitHub full name matches the OpsLevel full name (case insensitive).